lukaspieper/Gcam-Services-Provider/README.md

 ### Comparison: [GrapheneOS' Gcam support](https://grapheneos.org/usage#google-camera)

+> [!NOTE]
-**The only reason to consider Gcam-Services-Provider on GrapheneOS is the ability to use the button in Gcam that opens the last taken photo without having Google Photos installed.
-If you can do without it, you don't need this app.**
+> The only reason to consider Gcam-Services-Provider on GrapheneOS is the ability to use the button in Gcam that opens
+> the last taken photo without having Google Photos installed.
+If you can do without it, you don't need this app.

 Since April 2023 GrapheneOS is able to run Gcam without additional steps.
 Here is the relevant part of the [changelog](https://grapheneos.org/releases#2023040400):